cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 If you have difficulty figuring out how to implement this, try asking ChatGPT or ask a volunteer.
 (Let me know if you want to know what question you can ask ChatGPT to get a sample code)

+### Reading List
+It is a better practice to separate CSS styles as much as possible from the JS code.
+That way, front-end developers can change the view without dealing with the JS code.

+Can you specify these in style.css, and instead of setting a background color conditionally, change the statement at line 45 to assign a CSS class to bookElement conditionally?